Rahul-Meena01/ecommerce-login/README.md

 # 🛍️ Shopper - E-commerce Login Page

-A modern, responsive login page built with **React** and **Tailwind CSS** for the "Shopper" e-commerce website.
+A modern, responsive login page built with **React** and **pure CSS** for the "Shopper" e-commerce website.
 Features a stunning glassmorphism design with smooth animations and intuitive user experience.

 ## ✨ Features